BorveErik/ThymioProject/README.md

 https://user-images.githubusercontent.com/81572776/153708500-784dddef-6b9c-4efc-996d-09a122e975ed.mp4

-The project is described in more detail in the report
+The project is described in more detail in the report.